 How do you ensure compliance with section 17A SIS Act when LPR’s, POA’s and guardians are involved?

 Emily: “There are circumstances in which an SMSF will remain compliant, despite not having all members being trustees or directors of corporate trustees, and vice versa.
 Where an SMSF has a deceased or legally incapacitated member, their LPR or attorney can be appointed trustee or director of a corporate trustee.

 “For example, where a husband and wife are individual trustees and members and one passes away, the fund may still comply where there is one individual trustee and two members.
 The situation is the same where guardians/attorneys are involved, and the guardian/attorney is already a trustee or director of a corporate trustee.”

 Can the trustee of an LRBA be appointed as trustee of the related SMSF after the repayment of the loan for the LRBA?

 Emily: “Yes.
 Once the loan has been repaid, there is no reason why the corporate trustee of the LRBA could not then be appointed as the trustee of the SMSF.
 Some care needs to be exercised to comply with local stamp duty legislation, and professional advice sought when attempting this strategy.”

 What is the relationship between a SMSF binding death benefit nomination and a reversionary pension, and which takes priority?

-Stephen: “The relationship between an SMSF binding death benefit nomination and a reversionary pension can be quite complex, especially when two or more competing beneficiaries exist.
+Emily: “The relationship between an SMSF binding death benefit nomination and a reversionary pension can be quite complex, especially when two or more competing beneficiaries exist.
 Under our SMSF deed, a valid reversionary pension takes precedence over a binding death benefit nomination.